hmemcpy/hmemcpy.com/content/posts/working-with-shared-dependencies-in-zio-test.md

 }
 ```

-1. In ZIO Test, it's common to refer to suites of tests as Specs, here we extend `DefaultRunnableSpec` which is responsible for several things.
+1. In ZIO Test, it's common to refer to suites of tests as Specs.
+Here we extend `DefaultRunnableSpec`, which is responsible for several things.
 More on that later.
 2. The abstract value `spec` must be implemented here by providing it with a `suite` containing tests or additional (nested) suites.
-3. The `test`/`testM` definition describes tests that perform or don't any ZIO effects, respectively.
+3. The `test`/`testM` definitions describe tests that do not perform, or do perform, ZIO effects, respectively.
-4. Part of ZIO Test's in-memory implementations of base services, here-a test console allowing to capture the output as a `Vector[String]`
+4. Part of ZIO Test's in-memory implementations of base services, here, a test console allowing us to capture the output as a `Vector[String]`
 5. The assertion syntax of [Smart Assertions](https://zio.dev/reference/test/assertions/smart-assertions/), which are technically a part of ZIO 2.0, but were backported to ZIO 1.x due to their extreme usefulness.
 6. Additional tests or suites, separated by commas.